jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dict_comprehensions.rst

 ----

-Dict Comprehensions are a simple to make a :ref:`dictionary<dictionaries>` from an iterable_, by going over every item and performing operations with one line, they are like :ref:`list comprehensions<lists: dict_comprehensions>`
+Dict Comprehensions are a simple to make a :ref:`dictionary<dictionaries>` from an iterable_, by going over every item and performing operations with one line, they are like :ref:`list comprehensions<lists: list comprehensions>`

 *********************************************************************************
 requirements